sylhare/sylhare.github.io/_posts/2021-02-12-React-venture.md

 }
 ```

-This component use the `useEffect` hook to update itself (via fetching some info) and we use `useState` hook to create and save the state of the component.
+This component use the `useEffect` hook to update itself (via fetching some info) and we use the `useState` hook to create and save the state of the component.

 You can also have high order component when for example you have a list for data for which each will be rendered via another component.
 So once you mastered the syntax, you'll be able to go fancy with those.